 As Taipower is a state-owned company, thermal coal procurement is governed by the Act.
 The procurement procedures for term tenders and spot tenders are stated as follows respectively:

 A. Procedures for term tenders

-    To enhance coal supply security, Taipower has set up a series of criteria to review and pre-qualify suppliers and supply regions.
-Taipower invites coal mine owners, coal mine producers, its wholly-owned sales company or an exclusively duly authorized international sales company of the proposed mine to submit application documents.
-After pre-qualifying procedure and establishing the pre-qualified suppliers list, Taipower will invite pre-qualified suppliers to submit bids when conducting term tenders.
+Taipower conducts term tenders by “Selective Tendering” procedures.
+To enhance coal supply security, Taipower has set up a series of criteria to review and pre-qualify ("PQ") suppliers and supply regions.
+Taipower publicly invites coal mine owners, coal mine producers, its wholly-owned sales company or an exclusively duly authorized international sales company of the proposed mine for PQ process where Taipower will establish the pre-qualified suppliers lists.
+Taipower will invite pre-qualified suppliers on the lists to submit bids when conducting term tenders.
 The aforementioned pre-qualified suppliers list will be reviewed and updated annually by Taipower.

-    Bids must be firm and valid for acceptance by Taipower for at least 1 months after the bid due date.
-The successful bidder shall deposit a performance guarantee bond of USD 400,000 per contract which shall remain valid until 6 months after the last delivery date of the last delivery year.
+Bids must be firm and valid for acceptance by Taipower for at least 1 month after the bid due date.
+When awarded, the successful bidder shall deposit a performance guarantee bond of USD 400,000 per contract which shall remain valid until 6 months after the last delivery date of the last contract year.

 The main provisions of term tenders are as follows.